-- 1. Religious or medical grounds if the student's parent/guardian presents to the building principal ed statement explaining the objection - 2.
-Health examination or immunization requirements on medical grounds if a physician pro Geneseo School Dist..., 2/25/16 12:59 PM written verification; - 3.
-Eye examination requirement if the student's parent/guardian shows an undue burden or of access to a physician licensed to practice medicine in all of its branches who provides examinations or a licensed optometrist.
+- 1. Religious or medical grounds if the student's parent/guardian presents to the building principal the Illinois Religious Exemption form signed by their family physician. - 2.
+Health examination or immunization requirements on medical grounds if a physician provides written verification; - 3.
+Eye examination requirement if the student's parent/guardian shows an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist.